mit-quest/k12scratch-GANs/README.md

       "return_urls": 0,
     }
 ```
-Where `<image_id>` is the image we're modifying; `<base64png_string>` is a base64png string that represents a 256x256 image with white in non-selected areas and #0BC6D4 in selected areas (essentially, the area of selected pixels we want to apply our feature of choice to); `<project>` is the name of the project you've dissected and want to use,
+Where `<image_id>` is the image we're modifying; `<base64png_string>` is a base64png string that represents a 256x256 image with white in non-selected areas and #0BC6D4 in selected areas (essentially, the area of selected pixels we want to apply our feature of choice to); `<project>` is the name of the project you've dissected and want to use;
 and `<abalations>` refers to a list of dictionaries in the following format:
 ```
 {